MileHacker Logo

 • GetYourGuide: Explore tours that might include cooking elements.

-• Formal, large-scale cooking schools are uncommon.
+• Formal, large-scale cooking schools are not common.

 • Some guesthouses or private chefs might offer informal lessons on local dishes.